 - E-STOP button not pulled out.

 - Key switch in the OFF position.

+- START/HORN button not pressed.

+- START/HORN button was pressed while accidently holding in one of the other buttons.

 - Battery not in place or charged.

 - Transmitter beyond its operating range of 330 feet.